ruro122020/animalsmd/README.md

 npm run dv
 ```

-4. Connect application to api application
+4. Connect front-end application to api application

-To connect the application to the flask application.

-To go through vite :
-1. Go to vit.config.js file
-2. Add the following:
+Add the following to your vite.config.js file under plugins.
+Inside the object that is being passed to defineConfig

 ```
   server: {
       port: 5173,
       proxy: {
         '/api': {